Rainforests cover just 6% of the world’s surface. But they contain a remarkable 50% of all land living life.

-A famous tropical rainforest getaway, Costa Rica has become the symbol of eco tourism and continues to offer fantastic rainforest lodges.
-Explore some of the country’s incredible protected areas to see a colorful assortment of tropical life, from the iconic macaw parrots and tree frogs, to a diversity of inquisitive monkeys and birds.
+A famous tropical rainforest destination, Costa Rica has become the symbol of eco-tourism.
+And the country continues to offer fantastic rainforest tours.
+Explore the Costa Rica’s beautiful protected areas to see a colorful assortment of tropical life.
+See the iconic macaw parrots, tree frogs, a diversity of inquisitive monkeys and many different birds.

-Being on the coast, you can make the most of a diversity of habitats where incredibly rich and diverse rainforest meets the wildlife filled sea.
-The best way to make the most of this is to choose a coastal rainforest lodge, which makes a great base for exploring what Costa Rica has to offer.
+Being on the coast, you can make the most of a diversity of habitats.
+See where rich and diverse rainforest meets the wildlife filled sea.
+There are some fantastic Costa Rica tours to enjoy.
+The best way to make the most of this is to choose a coastal rainforest lodge.
+These make a great base for exploring what Costa Rica has to offer.

-Costa Rica offers some fantastic natural sights and activities.
-You can enjoy guided rainforest hikes to spot wildlife, kayaking in the rivers or the sea, horse riding through the rainforest or along the beaches, fantastic wildlife watching, and very enjoyable snorkeling and diving experiences.
+Costa Rica provides some fantastic natural sights and activities.
+You can enjoy guided rainforest hikes to spot wildlife, kayaking in the rivers or the sea, and horse riding through the rainforest or along the beaches.
+Enjoy fantastic wildlife watching opportunities and snorkeling and diving experiences.

-Costa Rica offers the highest quality of living in Central America and draws thousands of tourists each year to enjoy this tropical rainforested paradise.
-See fantastically colorful tropical birds, such as toucans and macaws, a diversity of wildlife, and enjoy a relaxing or adventurous vacation.
+Costa Rica offers the highest quality of living in Central America.
+The country draws thousands of tourists each year to enjoy this tropical rainforest paradise.
+See colorful tropical birds, such as toucans and macaws, a diversity of wildlife and enjoy a relaxing or adventurous vacation.

 You can see here for some recommended rainforest lodges in Costa Rica.